Ministry of the Interior and Administration: History and function

 The ministry was founded in 1918 as the Ministry of Internal Affairs (Ministerstwo Spraw Wewnętrznych).
 It has gone through several reforms, including partial splits and mergers, throughout its history.

-Following the abolishing of the Ministry of Public Security in 1954, auxiliary departments, including departmental hospitals, nurseries, and the "Konsumy" retail chain, were transferred from the MBP to the Ministry of Interior, headed by Władysław Wicha.
+Following the abolition of the Security Office (UB) in 1954, auxiliary departments, including departmental hospitals, nurseries, and the Konsumy retail chain, were transferred from the UB to the Ministry of Interior, headed by Władysław Wicha.
 First of all, the Ministry of Internal Affairs took over the competences related to the resident registration and registration of the population, passport matters (which were soon returned to the security service), supervision over the Citizens' Militia, ORMO, KBW, and the Border Protection Force as well as the State Fire Service and the Prison Service.

 On 14 July 1983 The Act "on the office of the Minister of Internal Affairs and the scope of activities of the bodies subordinate to him" was adopted; the Voivodeship Militia Headquarters (Komenda Wojewódzka MO) were replaced with Voivodeship Offices for Internal Affairs (Wojewódzki Urząd Spraw Wewnętrznych), and similar steps were taken at the district and regional levels.

 Massive changes began in the ministry following the appointment of Krzysztof Kozłowski, a senator on the Solidarity list of the Civic Parliamentary Club, as Deputy Minister on 7 March 1990.

 During a reform of the Polish government in 1996, the administration branch was merged into the Ministry and it was renamed to its current name (on 24 December).